 We receive phone calls every day from homeowners who have specific questions about property management.
-We also receive phone calls from people who have a variety of questions, which are centered on whether or not professional management is necessary.
+We also receive phone calls from people who have a variety of questions, which are centered on whether or not professional property management is necessary.
 When you’re considering self-management, think about three things.
 [Read more…]

 As a Property Management Company in Gwinnett County, “What’s Your Plan For Your Home” is a question worth asking.
 Whether you are renting your home or currently living in the home, knowing the answer can be a proactive approach to staying ahead of the curve.
 Many of us got caught several years ago thinking everything was great and we would continue on course, but that didn’t go as planned.
 Below are a few things to consider.